 What does a person do in Granada?
 We wander around.
 There was breakfast on the Plaza de la Romanilla.
 While we were eating lunch on the Paseo De Los Tristes a bass player knocked out a killer version of Take Five.

 The next morning we had coffee at a cafe with a spectacular view of the Alhambra.
 Then there was stronger coffee and cookies in the Arab Quarter.
 Of course we shopped.
 We also looked for a hole in the wall falafel shop.
 In 2018 we spent an hour discussing world politics with the shop’s owner.
 His falafels were better than those claiming to be the world’s best.
 Falafels and politics are always open to debate though.
-We never turned the corner that brought us back to that falafel shop.
+We never turned the corner that brought us back to his shop.

 The corner we turned took us to the University of Granada Botanical Gardens.
 What we would call a gentle drizzle had locals pulling out umbrellas and wrapping coats around their heads.
 It seemed like perfect September weather.
 We peered at kaffir limes, Chinese oranges, hops, mugwort, and prickly pears.

 Then we found the Botanico Cafe across the street.
 The food coming out of the kitchen looked good.
 The pasta pockets filled with Gorgonzola and pear were even better than expected.
 The puttanesca with buffalo mozzarella was excellent.
 That the kitchen baked us a fresh batch of the apple crumble they had just run out of?
 Perfect!